-The Alarm Reduction Unit enforces the Gwinnett County Alarm Ordinance by registering all alarm users, tracking false alarm activations, billing alarm owners for violations of the alarm Ordinance and receiving fines.
+The Alarm Reduction Unit enforces the Gwinnett County Alarm Ordinance by registering all alarm users, tracking false alarm activations, billing and receiving fines from alarm owners for violations of the alarm ordinance.

-In 2014, Gwinnett County Police Officers responded to 28,749 alarms, of which 201 were true alarms.
-This resulted in \$380,427 in false alarm fines collected.
-In an effort to reduce the number of false alarms and recoup the associated costs, the following fee structure is in effect:
+In 2015, Gwinnett County police officers responded to 28,651 alarms and collected \$357,287 in false alarm fines.
+In an effort to reduce the number of false alarms and recover the associated costs, the following fee structure is in effect:

 Response Fee

-st \$0
+First \$0

-2 nd \$25
+Second \$25

-3 rd \$50
+Third \$50

-4 th + \$100
+Fourth+ \$100

-Following the 4th Response, the violator is subject to a \$100 fee and the alarm registration may be revoked.
-A \$25 fee can be charged for a response to an alarm which is not registered with the Police Department.
+Following the fourth response, the violator is subject to a \$100 fee and the alarm registration may be revoked.
+A \$25 fee can be charged for a response to an alarm that is not registered with the Police Department.